System environment (Hostname, DNS etc)

 [email protected]:{plain}EXAMPLE_PASSWORD

-Configure Dovecot to Use the SSL Certificate.
-Open the /etc/dovecot/conf.d/10-ssl.conf file.
+Configure Dovecot to use SSL Certificate.
+Open /etc/dovecot/conf.d/10-ssl.conf file.

 Change this line: